drish/hyperb/README.md

 ## Configuration

-Hyper.sh requires you to create credentials at their [dashboard](https://console.hyper.sh/account/credential), after that you might configure your client as following:
+Hyper.sh requires you to create credentials on their [dashboard](https://console.hyper.sh/account/credential), after that you can configure your client as following:

 ```ruby
 client = Hyperb::Client.new(access_key: 'ak', secret_key: 'sk')